ArnoVel/structure-identification/tests/data/c2st/readme.md

 ## ANM Causal Sinkhorn fit using CS2T as Goodness-of-Fit Criterion

-More details will be given in the future, but sampling causal data using `functions/generators/generators.py`, and fitting causal and anticausal models, we can then compare how similar they are to the origin point cloud.
+More details will be given in the future, but the experiment is as follows.
+Sampling causal data using `functions/generators/generators.py` and fitting causal and anticausal models, we can then compare how similar they are to the origin point cloud.
 In this case, we sample from a random ANM using `random.choice` with seed set to 22, getting the triplet `('subgmm', 'student', 'spline')`.

 Running sinkhorn L1 loss minimization with a two layer network, we obtain the fits for `X --> Y` as